 Then, something unexpected happened a few months ago.
-I decided to launch a startup with a couple other full-time RVers called CampgroundBooking.com.
-It wasn’t something I had intended on doing in 2016, but the problem and opportunity was just too significant to pass up.
+I decided to launch a startup with a couple of other full-time RVers called CampgroundBooking.com.
+It wasn’t something I had intended on doing in 2016, but the problem and opportunity were too significant to pass up.

 The Problem We’re Solving